The artistic process can be a delicate one, and your surroundings play a vital role.

-Here are 4 tips for creating an efficient studio space at home:
+Here are 4 tips for creating a great studio space at home:

 1. Work with the space you have